 Every year, the U.S. federal government and its various agencies purchase more than $300 billion dollars of products and services.
 For a business, having the government as a customer can be a tremendous opportunity.

 But to bid on contracts or receive grants many local, state and federal governments require a business to have a DUNS Number.
 For example, the System for Award Management (SAM) uses the DUNS Number for business identification.
 So, if you want to win a contract with an agency that uses SAM, then your business must have a D-U-N-S Number.

 Lenders and Banks

-A DUNS Number is required by lenders and banks when applying for a business loan.
+A DUNS Number may be required by lenders and banks when applying for a business loan or business credit line.
 They use the DUNS to obtain a copy of your company’s credit file.
 Bank of America states on its website “you have an individual credit profile, but your business should have one, too.
-When you approach a financial institution to apply for business credit, the credit profile of your business will help determine whether you’re approved.”
+When you approach a financial institution or major card issuer such as American Express to apply for business credit, the credit profile of your business will help determine whether you’re approved.”

 If one of your business goals is to become a supplier for a major retailer then a DUNS Number is mandatory.
 The DUNS Number is required for supplier registration with companies and banks such as Wal-Mart, Kroger, Target, Kohls®, Intel®, General Motors Supply Power, Bank of America, PNC, Aetna®, Porsche®, BMW, and DTE Energy to name a few.

 Potential Business Partners

 Deciding on whether a business is capable of being a sound business partner is a major decision and requires extreme vetting.
 The DUNS Number is used by potential business partners so they can find out about a company’s credit history and viability via its report.